 Not surprisingly, the YHM Turbo, like many suppressors, produces quite a bit of additional back pressure and blowback resulting in more gas in your face/eyes as well as making your AR a lot dirtier.
 That’s because suppressors slow down and create a more pressurized gas running through your DI system than there would normally be when not using a suppressor.
 The greater pressurized gas, together with carbon, dirt and unburned powder is vented into your AR’s action.
 For this reason, adjustable gas blocks were used on most of the hosts during testing of the YHM Turbo which definitely reduced the amount of gas in the face/eyes.
 In fact, without an adjustable gas block, the gas to the eyes was quite overwhelming.

 Some additional measures you can take to reduce the amount of gas that hits your face/eyes might be the use of a “gas buster/diverting” charging handle such as the Griffin Armament SN-ACH or a heat resistant silicone (RTV) along the inside curve of the charging handle, an AR Gas Vent, an adjustable BCG from Bootleg or Gemtech or any combination of these.
 You may also want to consider using electrical tape to cover the gaps between the upper and lower receivers, at least on the rearward section where the upper and lower receivers meet.

 Final Thoughts About the YHM Turbo (Gen 1)

 If you are thinking about getting a quality suppressor that offers really good noise reduction at a very reasonable price, you may want to consider the YHM Turbo.
 In fact, people have come up to me to ask if I was shooting .300 Blackout because they were surprised how quiet my set up was.
-Please note that Yankee Hill Machine has since introduced the Gen 2 Turbo T2 and the smaller Turbo K which offer removable end caps and removable Phantom QD adapters.
-Unfortunately, the YHM Turbo and Turbo K are very hard to find in stock anywhere online or locally.
+Please note that Yankee Hill Machine has since introduced the Gen 2 Turbo T2 and the smaller Turbo K. Unfortunately, the YHM Turbo and Turbo K are very hard to find in stock anywhere online or locally.
 So if you do find one, you may want to snag it.